zpol/reverse-shell-engine/README.md

 `./rse.sh`

 The application will start by promting a message asking for the IP/hostname and port where to listen to.
-Once the application has this data it will show you a selector where choose from different reverse shells for different languages and operating systems.
+Once the application has this data it will show you a selector where choose from different reverse shells for different languages and operating systems (note that you can search/filter by start typing).

 After that the application will craft that with the specified parameters and output the revershe shell and a base64 encoded version.

 ## Some more information